STUDIO TIPS & ETIQUETTE

 Essential oil(s) are used throughout the studio and during some classes.

-Please welcome our new yogis, make them feel like part of our I AM YOGA community.
+Please welcome our new members to our I AM YOGA Community.

 FREQUENTLY ASKED QUESTIONS